brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

 # MQTT integration

 The MQTT integration publishes all the data it receices from the devices as JSON over MQTT.
-To receive data from your node, you therefore need to subscribe to its MQTT topic.
+To receive data from your device, you therefore need to subscribe to its MQTT topic.
 For debugging, you could use a (command-line) tool like `mosquitto_sub` which is part of the [Mosquitto](http://mosquitto.org/) MQTT broker.